LoznOz/nsw_tas_fuel_station/README.md

 Integration allowing fuel prices to be included in Home Assistant dashboards.

 ## Feedback
 Feedback, issues and feature requests are welcome and can be made [here](https://github.com/bicycleboy/nsw_tas_fuel_station/issues).
+And please star this repository.

 ## Features
 - Allows users to include NSW, ACT and Tasmanian fuel prices into their home assistant dashboards and automations.
 Currently only these Australian states are supported as other states offer different APIs.